-You may also be selected for the America’s Cup Team if you are the over-all winner of either the JGANC Championships or the Players Championships.
+The JGANC Boys and Girls Junior America’s Cup teams consist of four players, ages 14-18 for boys and 14-18 for girls.
+This Olympic style event includes 14 western states plus Canada and Mexico.
 Both the Boys & Girls America’s Cup Team are usually held in late July.
 Please check our tournament schedule for the latest info on dates and locations.

 The Boys America’s Cup has showcased some of the best junior golfers throughout the western region.
 The competition brings together an elite international field of 17 teams of the top four boys representing 12 Western States, 2 Canadian Provinces and Mexico competing in a team format.
 Team results are based on the lowest three gross scores of the four team members over a 54-hole competition.
 Players also compete for low individual medalist honors.